Yagisan/yagisans_better_stellaris/README.md

 In addition, I have reduced the habitability spawn odds down to 30% to make habitable worlds much more valuable.
 Finally I have adjusted moon spawning sizes to always be smaller than planets, and to have a smaller overall size.
 The smallest moons will be size 8, and the largest size 12, while the smallest planets are size 12, and the largest are size 25.

+Finally, for the purposes of habitability, pops with a Relic world preference will consider an Ecumenopolis a primary planet, and vice versa.

 ## Anomalies

 In the base game, you eventually run out of anomalies, and your science ships become much less useful.
 By respawning anomalies scientists can continue to level up, and science ships can continue to be useful, throughout the game.